joseluisq/vue-vform/readme.md

 #### @validate

 Event when validation is completed.
 You need to pass the callback defined in your `methods: ...`.
+A Promise object will be passed if `request` attribute was defined.

 ## Tip
 __Laravel v5.4 users__: It's necessary to define the [Axios](https://github.com/mzabriskie/axios) common headers in your `app.js` file.
 That's is useful when your use [Laravel v5.4](https://laravel.com/docs/5.4/) and [Passport](https://laravel.com/docs/5.4/passport).